AnthonyByansi/Azure-Data-Fundamentals-Guide/Azure-Data-Fundamentals-Guide/Key-Concepts/Data-Storage.md

 📝 Next Steps

 > Congratulations!
 You now have an overview of the key data storage options in Azure. 🎉 To learn more about each storage option in detail and explore their features and use cases, continue to the specific sections dedicated to each storage option in this guide

+To understand data processing in Azure, proceed to the Data Processing section in the [Key Concepts]() directory.